iambrainstorming/iambrainstorming.github.io/src/chapters/how-can-we-decentralize-the-construction-of-brick-and-mortar-houses.md

+# How can we decentralize the construction of brick-and-mortar houses?

 ---
-title: "How can we decentralize the construction of brick-and-mortar houses?"
 date: "2023-11-16"
 categories:
   - "blockchain"